rishabhbhatt009/cpp_projects/README.md

             - `delete[] ptr` : de-allocate memory
             - to extend an array : create array -> if capacity full -> create new array -> copy values from old array -> delete old array -> reassign variable
             - however this is implemented in std library : `vectors`
-    - What are Memory Leaks : when our program consumes more and more memory without de-allocating unused memory
+    - What are Memory Leaks :
+        - when our program consumes more and more memory without de-allocating unused memory
+        - (pointers in heap) delete memory -> reset pointer to `nullptr`

     - Smart Pointers :
         - `include <memory>`
         - internally uses pointers array but adds functionality and abstracts complexity